KeatonMueller/rl-cube/README.md

 Note that as of this time, the model is still in the process of being trained.
-The time it takes to find solutions will vary depending on machine it's run on, and it is not yet able to handle scrambles of arbitrary length.
+The time it takes to find solutions will vary depending on the machine it's run on, and it is not yet able to handle scrambles of arbitrary length.
 On my machine (with a GTX 1070 Ti) it can solve most 12-move scrambles in under half a second.